tchvu3/capacitor-voice-recorder/README.md

-  the promise will reject with the message "MISSING_PERMISSION". if the phone is unable to record then the promise will reject with the message "CANNOT_VOICE_RECORD_ON_THIS_PHONE". if the previous 2 conditions are met then the recording will start
+  the promise will reject with the message "MISSING_PERMISSION". if the phone is unable to record then the promise will reject with the message "CANNOT_VOICE_RECORD_ON_THIS_PHONE". if there's a recording already running then the promise will reject with "ALREADY_RECORDING" if the previous 3 conditions are met then the recording will start.
+  NOTE: in case of unknown error the promise will reject with "FAILED_TO_RECORD"
 ---
 * stopRecording - will stop the recording that previously started. if the function startRecording() has not been called before this function then the promise will reject with the message "RECORDING_HAS_NOT_STARTED".